Johnny Olszewski: Tenure

 Olszewski was sworn in as Baltimore County Executive on December 3, 2018.
 Sworn in at the age of 36, he is the youngest person to serve as Baltimore County Executive.
 Olszewski was re-elected in 2022, in which he defeated former state delegate Pat McDonough with 63.7 percent of the vote.

 During his tenure as county executive, Olszewski supported legislation to ban source of income discrimination in housing, backed efforts to expand the county council, and established the Office of the Inspector General.
 In December 2023, he became the president of the Maryland Association of Counties, during which he criticized and sought to negotiate on Governor Wes Moore's proposal to cut $3.3 billion in state transportation funding.
 Olszewski was also an at-large delegate to the 2024 Democratic National Convention, pledged to Kamala Harris.

-Olszewski resigned as county executive on January 3, 2025, after which county administrative officer D'Andrea Walker became the acting county executive until the Baltimore County Council elects an interim successor.
+Olszewski resigned as county executive on January 3, 2025, after which county administrative officer D'Andrea Walker served as the acting county executive until the Baltimore County Council elected an interim successor.
 The county council began accepting applications from interested candidates on November 6, 2024, receiving twelve applications from candidates seeking to succeed Olszewski, though two of these candidates would later drop out of the race.
 Following a public feedback event in December 2024, the Baltimore County Council narrowed the list of potential county executive applicants to five finalists.
 Olszewski declined to say who he supported in the contest to succeed him as county executive, but said he wanted the county council would select a female or Black contender and opposed contenders who propose deep cuts to county services—a remark aimed at former state senator James Brochin, who promised to cut the funding of every county agency except for public safety by 10–20 percent.
 On January 7, 2025, the Baltimore County Council voted to elect state senator Kathy Klausmeier to succeed Olszewski as county executive.